Max Geller (activist)

 Max Geller (born 1984) is an American performance artist and activist.
 Part of the Jewish left, Geller is an organizer and activist for Palestinian human rights, including the Boycott, Divestment and Sanctions movement (BDS).

-Geller is the founder of Renoir Sucks At Painting, a "trolling" social movement to remove the paintings of Auguste Renoir from museums around the world.
+Geller is the founder of Renoir Sucks At Painting, a "trolling" social movement to remove the paintings of Pierre-Auguste Renoir from museums around the world.
 He has leveraged the Renoir Sucks at Painting project into media coverage for the BDS movement and other social causes.

 Early life and education

 Geller grew up in Massachusetts, where his family participated in the secular Workmen's Circle community and where he celebrated his Bar Mitzvah.
 He attended The Cambridge School of Weston and Colorado College, where he played Ultimate Frisbee.

 While in college, Geller and a friend conned their way into an appearance on the television arbitration show Judge Mathis, which aired in 2005.
 Geller wrote a script for their disagreement, which the show presented at face value.
 Geller's experiences as a boat captain were broadcast on This American Life.